T20X/notes/C++MemoryModelObjects.md

       launder(reinterpret_­cast<T*>(new (p) byte[n * sizeof(T)]))
       Which basically implies that the idea is to make the syntax (T*)malloc(...) and (T*)(::operator new(... ) ) (and similar cases) valid for subsequent pointer arithmeti
-      Although correct format should be -> launder(reinterpret_­cast<T(*)[n]>(new (p) byte[n * sizeof(T)])) - coorect way to get array out of allocation! becuase launder requires the object to start its lifetime
+      Although correct format should be -> launder(reinterpret_­cast<T(*)[n]>(new (p) byte[n * sizeof(T)])) - coorect way to get array out of allocation! becuase launder requires the object to be within its lifetime

       The only case that left, where we still need to use std::launder tool is when we know there is a pointer of one type, and you know that under its address there, in fact, lives object of a different type